AKuederle/AKuederle.github.io/posts/_posts/27-06-2015-Change-IPython-keyboard-shortcuts.md

 A updated version of the whole script based on this idea, can be found [here](https://github.com/AKuederle/IPython-custom-shortcuts/blob/futureproof/custom_shortcuts.js).

 I hope you found this little tutorial helpful, and I would really appreciate more input regarding this topic.
 So, if you happen to know more about IPython's extensions, please leave a comment with resources and suggestions.

+**Update 2:** This way is not up to date anymore.
+There is a new (however unstable) way to do that in the upcoming Jupyter 5.0!
+Read about it [here](http://jupyter-notebook.readthedocs.io/en/latest/extending/keymaps.html)